translate/pootle/docs/server/project_setup.rst

 Once you are done click on the **Save** button below the form to create the project.
-Creating the project doesn't actually import all the translations to Pootle, so you also need to run :djadmin:`update_stores`:
+Creating the project doesn't actually import all the translations to Pootle, so you also need to run :djadmin:`update_stores` on the command line of the Pootle server:

 .. code-block:: console